kisielk/errcheck/README.md

     // Sometimes we don't care if a HTTP request fails.
     (*net/http.Client).Do

-The exclude list is combined with an internal list for functions in the Go standard library that have an error return type but are documented to never return an error.
+By default, the exclude list is combined with an internal list for functions in the Go standard library that have an error return type but are documented to never return an error.
+To disable the built-in exclude list, pass the `-excludeonly` flag.

+Run errcheck in `-verbose` mode to see the resulting list of added excludes.

 When using vendored dependencies, specify the full import path.
 For example:
 * Your project's import path is `example.com/yourpkg`